dpsiu/Shopping-Cart/README.md

 # Shopping Cart

 This project is a mock shopping cart application built using React.
 It demonstrates various concepts such as component structure, routing, state management, and interaction with APIs.
-The project includes a home page, a shop page with a shopping cart, and individual product cards with interactive features.
+The project demo includes a home page, a shop page with a shopping cart, and individual product cards with interactive features and is hosted with Netlify.

 ## Table of Contents
 - [Demo](#demo)